-Continuity and progression will be generated through the adoption of a whole school approach to the planning and delivery of clearly defined and progressive learning objectives covering knowledge, skills and understanding.
+Continuity and progression will be generated through the adoption of a whole school approach to the planning and delivery of clearly defined learning objectives covering knowledge, skills and understanding.

-RSE is conducted in a safe learning environment through the use of ground rules and distancing techniques so that pupils are not put on the spot or expected to discuss their own personal issues in class.
+Sex education is conducted in a safe learning environment through the use of ground rulesso that pupils are not put on the spot or expected to discuss their own personal issues in class.
 For example:

-- Nobody (teacher or pupil) should be expected to answer a personal question. - No one will be forced to take part in a discussion. - In most cases the correct names for body parts will be used. - The meanings of words will be explained in a sensible and factual way.
+- Nobody (teacher or pupil) should be expected to answer a personal question, if uncomfortable. - No one will be forced to take part in a discussion. - In most cases, the correct names for body parts will be used. - The meanings of words will be explained in a sensible and factual way.